deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 would-be-users first to understand what "e-mail" has to do with anything.
 Or as a 20-year old women once reacted "E-mail?
 Isn't e-mail just there fore spam and work?"
-E-mail in the form of chatmail is so much more than that but e-mail addresses redece into the background of Delta Chat just like phone numbers recede into the background of classic phone-based messengers.
+E-mail in the form of chatmail is so much more than that but e-mail addresses recede into the background of Delta Chat just like phone numbers recede into the background of classic phone-based messengers.